vishwajeet7381/quotidian-api/README.md

 # Quotidian API

-Welcome to the Quotidian API service.
+Welcome to the QuotidianAPI service.
 This service provides you with a random quote of the day and allows you to manage a collection of quotes, including adding, updating, deleting, and searching by author.
 This `README.md` file is designed to help you get started with using our service.

 ## Getting Started